 Confirm that you have no holds or restrictions

 Only students with no account holds or restrictions may register during their priority weekend.
-Students may confirm whether they have any holds by clicking on the “Registration Status and Time” link beneath the Registration heading on WebAdvisor.
-This is the same link where students can verify their registration priority start and end date & time.
+Students may confirm whether they have any holds by clicking on the “Plan & Schedule” link from the Student Planning drop down menu.
+If you have a hold on your record, there will be a red alert at the top right of your screen.

 Check your Degree Completion Audit

-The Registrar’s Office will accept major/minor declaration forms until October 9, 2013.
+The Registrar’s Office will accept major/minor declaration forms until the week before your advising period.
 Students must submit their completed form by this deadline to receive an updated advisor assignment before their advising period begins.
 Students who miss this deadline must meet with their current academic advisor; the Registrar’s Office will process the completed form beginning in November.